-This information will come in handy when purchasing the right M.2 PCIe expansion card.
+This information will be helpful when purchasing the right M.2 PCIe expansion card.

-You also have to understand that there are two types of M.2 SSDs.
-M.2 is basically the name of the form factor that the SSDs use.
+You must also understand that there are two types of M.2 SSDs.
+M.2 is the name of the form factor that SSDs use.
 So there are M.2 SATA SSDs and M.2 PCIe NVMe SSDs

 The maximum speed an M.2 SATA SSD can give is 560 MB/s.
 M.2 PCIe NVMe SSDs, on the other hand, can reach speeds of 6500 MB/s.

-Now it is worth noting that while an M.2 NVMe SSDs requires 4 x PCIe lanes to work at optimal speeds, SATA SSDs do not.
-And this difference between the two is something you will need to keep in mind when looking for the expansion cards.
+It is worth noting that while an M.2 NVMe SSDs requires 4 x PCIe lanes to work at optimal speeds, SATA SSDs do not.
+And this difference between the two is something you must remember when looking for expansion cards.

 How to Add More M.2 SSD Slots to Your Motherboard?

-Motherboard often come with around 1 – 3 M.2 slots.
+Motherboards often come with around 1-3 M.2 slots.
 The following table shows the typical amount of M.2 slots on LATEST motherboards with different sizes.

 |Make||Chipset||No. of M.2 Slots (Range)||Typical Number of M.2 Slots|

-Older motherboards may feature fewer or perhaps may not feature an M.2 slot at all.
+Older motherboards may feature fewer or may not feature an M.2 slot.

-If you have run out of M.2 slots, then you will need to procure an M.2 expansion card.
+If you have run out of M.2 slots, you must procure an M.2 expansion card.